AdrianFreemantle/the-trench/docs/PLAN.md

 - Compare:
   - HPA-only scaling from Phase 7.4 vs. KEDA event-driven scaling.
   - Document trade-offs and when to use each.

+---

+### 8.10 Terraform remote backend migration

+- The storage account was created in Phase 2.5.3; now migrate to use it.
+- Update `backend.tf` to use the `azurerm` backend, pointing at that storage account/container.
+- Update CI workflows (7.5) to initialize and use the remote backend.
+- Decommission the local backend file used in Phase 1 once the remote backend is live and validated.

+---

+### 8.11 Terraform structure refactor (modules + env overlays)

+- Refactor Terraform configuration so that:
+  - Shared infrastructure lives in reusable modules (for example, `infra/terraform/modules/core`).
+  - Each environment (`dev`, and later `prod`) has a thin `env/<env>/` layer that wires variables and backends.
+- Keep behavior identical; the goal is a cleaner structure for future environments, not new features.